 ‘Royal Pains’ – USA , Jan.
 20

 This comedy starring Mark Feuerstein returns in mid-January followed by the new show ‘Fairly Legal.’
 If you’ve followed the show this long, there’s no reason to stop.

 After a brief hiatus, the show returns in January for a third season of 16 episodes.

 ‘Hot In Cleveland’ – TV Land, Jan.
 19

 Even if you’ve overdosed on Betty White, stay tuned for the second season premiere.
 You won’t want to miss this – White reunites onscreen with former co-star Mary Tyler Moore since that show’s iconic run in the 1970s.
 The show should be in tip-top shape after the cast was nominated for a surprising SAG Award for Best Ensemble, on top of a Best Actress nomination for White.

 ‘Californication’ – Showtime, Jan.
 9

 The David Duchovny starrer returns with guest stars including Rob Lowe (boy, is he everywhere this season or what?) and… um… Tommy Lee.
 Yeah.
 Oh, and Carla Gugino, who is probably the best thing about this show at the moment.

-‘American Idol – FOX, Jan.
+‘American Idol' – FOX, Jan.
 19

-The bottom of the barrel has been scrapped.
+The bottom of the barrel has been scraped.
 Former judges DiGuardi and DeGeneres are out.
 Cowell has exited.
 This paves the way for Jennifer Lopez and Steven Tyler, along with Randy Jackson, on the judges’ bench.
 Nigel Lythgoe (‘So You Think You Can Dance’) returns after a long absence to help guide the show.
 We’ll see if he veers it toward continued success – or disaster.

 ‘Southland’ – TNT, Jan.
 4